thirdfort/Lorem/README.md

 ## Advanced

-Lorem provides access to its underlying placeholder data primitives, as well as a reusable composer that simplifies Lorem generation.
+Lorem provides access to its underlying placeholder data primitives, as well as a reusable composer that simplifies text generation.
 This enables you to easily create custom Lorem placeholders for content where the library doesn't quite meet your needs.

 ```swift
 let keywords = Lorem.Composer(